Sjlver/icfp-2015/README.md

    phrases of power as possible, using a greedy algorithm (PowerPhraseEncoder.scala).

-### Some nice tidbits:
+### Some nice tidbits

-Runtime is controlled by adjusting the number of playouts (i.e., board evaluations) done in the Monte Carlo Tree Search (MCTS).
-The AI measures how many playouts it can do in a given time, and how many moves remain.
+The time taken by the program is controlled by adjusting the number of playouts (i.e., board evaluations) done in the Monte Carlo Tree Search (MCTS).
+The AI measures how many playouts it can do in a given time, and estimates how many moves remain.
 From this, it computes the number of playouts per move.

-This approach is particularly elegant because playouts make it very easy to estimate the number of remaining moves.
+This approach is particularly elegant because, as a side effect of doing random playouts, it is very easy to estimate the number of remaining moves.

-Our playouts are very light, they are almost purely random.
+Our playouts are very light.
+They are almost purely random.
 This is probably the area where our AI could most easily be improved.